 9. Opt for Factory Reset

 Finally, when you are unable to resolve any issues in your Chromecast, then factory reset would help you.
 Never repair your device on your own as it may void the warranty.
 Resetting is the least option when the device stops functioning entirely or if it gets hanged up.
-A factory reset will revert back your device to its original state.
+A factory reset will revert your device to its original state.
 Just open the Google Home app and choose the Chromecast device.
 After that, open Settings to click on More and tap the Factory reset Chromecast option.
-Alternatively, you can just hold down the physical button your dongle to reboot it manually.
+Alternatively, you can just hold down the physical button on your dongle to reboot it manually.

-Related: How to Chromecast from Linux to TV?
+Related: How to Factory Data Reset Chromecast